 The City of North Bend lies in close proximity to hundreds of thousands of acres land owned by city, county, state, and federal agencies.
 These lands are depicted on Figure 8.3.
-Information on key sites, located in the proximity of North Bend, is provided below, including more detailed information on the wildlife habitat values of these lands and the parks and recreation facilities inside the North Bend Urban Growth Area.
-Several areas and facilities listed below are located outside of the City's Urban Growth Area and planning authority but are included for reference as regional resources of benefit to North Bend residents.
-The City will work where possible to collaborate with the agencies that own and manage these lands and facilities to ensure connectivity of trails and mutually-beneficial park, open space and habitat resource planning.
+Information on key sites, located in the proximity of North Bend, is provided below, including more detailed information on the wildlife habitat values of these lands and the parks and recreation facilities inside the North Bend UGA.